ssg-wsg/Sample-Codes/SSG-API-Testing-Application-v2/README.md

 * View a Course Run
 * View Course Sessions

-### Enrollment
+### Enrolment

-This page contains APIs that are related to the enrollment of learners to your courses!
+This page contains APIs that are related to the enrolment of learners to your courses!

 Using this API, you can:

-* Create Enrollment
+* Create Enrolment
-* View Enrollment
+* View Enrolment
-* Search Enrollment
+* Search Enrolment
-* Update Enrollment
+* Update Enrolment
-* Delete Enrollment
+* Delete Enrolment

 ### Attendance